McDonald’s AI Ad Backlash: 3 Essential Lessons from the Christmas Disaster

 Almost certainly yes.
 The technology improves rapidly.
 Coca-Cola’s AI ad, while controversial, received a 61% positive sentiment rating according to analytics firm Sprout Social.
 That’s not universal approval, but it’s not the disaster McDonald’s experienced either.

-The companies that succeed with AI advertising will likely be those that use it strategically rather than as a complete replacement for human creativity.
-A hybrid approach, where AI handles some production elements while humans provide creative direction and quality control, might be the sweet spot.
+The companies that succeed with AI advertising will likely use it strategically rather than as a complete replacement for human creativity.
+A hybrid approach, where AI handles some production elements while humans provide creative direction and quality control, is probably the sweet spot.

 For now, though, the McDonald’s AI ad backlash shows that audiences aren’t ready to accept fully AI-generated content, especially during emotionally important moments like the holidays.